FOREX-Euro edges lower ahead of euro zone summit on Greece

 “Therefore we like selling euros on the 1.11 handle.
 Anywhere below that provides poor risk reward,” she said.

-The dollar inched slightly higher to 122.60, nearly a full yen above its six-week low of 121.700 yen hit on Monday as the Greek turmoil heightened the Japanese currency’s safe-haven appeal.
+The dollar edged up about 0.1 percent to 122.70, a full yen above its six-week low of 121.700 yen hit on Monday as the Greek turmoil heightened the Japanese currency’s safe-haven appeal.

-“I understand why the Greek people are venting their frustration.
-Fiscal consolidation is not making progress.
-They are in deflation.
-The world expects Greece and the EU to cooperate on a final bail out plan,” Japanese Economics Minister Akira Amari said on Tuesday.

-The Swiss franc, another perennial safe-haven currency, was nearly flat on the day against the euro, which was buying 1.0411 francs.
+The Swiss franc, another perennial safe-haven currency, edged slightly higher against the euro, which was buying 1.0414 francs.

 The Swiss National Bank, which confirmed last week it had been intervening to weaken the franc, declined to comment on market speculation on Monday that it was continuing to intervene.

-The Australian dollar slipped about 0.3 percent on the day to $0.7471, after the Reserve Bank of Australia kept its cash rate steady as widely expected.
-The Aussie remained above a six-year low of $0.7452 hit on Monday.
-(Reporting by Lisa Twaronite; Editing by Jacqueline Wong & Kim Coghill)
+The Australian dollar slipped about 0.3 percent on the day to $0.7476 but remained above a six-year low of $0.7452 hit on Monday, as investors awaited the Reserve Bank of Australia’s latest policy decision later in the session.

+All 22 economists polled by Reuters expect the RBA to keep the cash rate unchanged at a record low 2 percent.